secured lock Secured with SHA-256 Encryption

 According to the CDC, the rate of traffic death is lower in Minnesota compared to the national average.

-Ninety-four percent Minnesotans wear seat belts whereas only 86 percent of the rest of the country wear seat belts.
-Minnesota wants its drivers to remain safe on the road.
-That’s why the state has penalties for not wearing a seat belt.
+Ninety-four percent of Minnesotans wear seat belts, whereas only 86 percent of the country does.
+Minnesota wants its drivers to remain safe on the road, so it has penalties for not wearing a seat belt.

 In Minnesota, not wearing a seat belt is considered a primary offense, which means a law enforcement officer can stop and fine you.
 The fine is $25 for the first offense and can rise to $100.

-You should use a restraint system for children under the age of 8 or shorter than 57 inches.
+A restraint system should be used for children under 8 or shorter than 57 inches.
 Infants must be in rear-facing safety seats.

 Remember: The driver is responsible for the child restraint violation and will have to pay a penalty of $50.